 Claims that Venezuela’s military has colluded with the ELN precede Duque’s presidency, but there exists no indication that Marquez is aligned with but the dozen FARC commanders he abandoned Colombia’s peace process with two weeks ago.

-In response to the UN secretary general’s call for dialogue, Duque called on the UN Security Council to invoke resolution 1373 that allowed the US to invade Afghanistan in response to the terrorist attacks on New York City on September 11, 2001.
+In response to the UN secretary general’s call for dialogue, Duque called on the UN Security Council to enforce resolution 1373 that allowed the US to invade Afghanistan in response to the terrorist attacks on New York City on September 11, 2001.

 The UN Security Council, however, is monitoring a peace process to end Colombia’s internal armed conflict, making Duque’s proposal to turn his country’s peace process into an international armed conflict hilarious had it not been for Venezuela’s military superiority and the risks of civil war in both countries.